Gaero of Baekje

-Gaero of Baekje (?–475, 455–475) was the 21st king of Baekje, one of the Three Kingdoms of Korea.
+Gaero (?–475, 455–475) was the 21st king of Baekje, one of the Three Kingdoms of Korea.
 He was the eldest son of the 20th king Biyu.
-He died in battle as Baekje's capital in the present-day Seoul region fell to the northern rival kingdom Goguryeo.
+He died on Achasan as Baekje's capital in the present-day Pungnaptoseong region fell to the northern rival kingdom Goguryeo.

 Reign

 He attempted to strengthen royal control of the aristocracy, by selecting officials from his own Buyeo clan, at the expense of the powerful Hae and Jin clans.